udel-biotm-lab/BioProKGTM/README.md

 ---

-## Deliverables and Instructions to Create the Knowledge Graph
+## Instructions to Create the Knowledge Graph

 The GitHub repository contains data and Jupyter notebooks to build a Knowledge Graph for the UD and Waters Corporation collaboration project on Bioprocess.